MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/holographic-remoting-create-remote-wmr.md

 ## Prerequisites

-A good starting point is a working DirectX based Desktop or UWP app, which targets the [HolographicSpace API](../native/getting-a-holographicspace.md).
+A good starting point is a working DirectX based Desktop or UWP app, which targets the [Windows Mixed Reality API](../native/getting-a-holographicspace.md).
 For details see [DirectX development overview](../native/directx-development-overview.md).
 The [C++ holographic project template](../native/creating-a-holographic-directx-project.md) is a good starting point.

 >[!IMPORTANT]
 >Any app using Holographic Remoting should be authored to use a [multi-threaded apartment](/windows/win32/com/multithreaded-apartments).
 The use of a [single-threaded apartment](/windows/win32/com/single-threaded-apartments) is supported but will lead to sub-optimal performance and possibly stuttering during playback.
 When using C++/WinRT [winrt::init_apartment](/windows/uwp/cpp-and-winrt-apis/get-started) a multi-threaded apartment is the default.